-The most common question I get from families is, "What do we wear for family photos?"
-This simple guide can help you as you prepare for your family photos this summer.
+The most common question I get from families is, “What do we wear for family photos?”
+This simple guide can help you as you prepare for your Seattle family photography session.

 Moms, I always say to dress yourself first.
 We are the hardest on ourselves on how we look in things.
 So pick something you feel beautiful in.
 When you feel beautiful it shows on camera.
 If you don’t like showing off your arms, don’t select a tank top, just because it goes with the colors you’ve chosen.

 Next, when figuring out what to wear for family photos, select 2 to 3 colors for everyone to wear

 Plain white t shirts with jeans looks outdated and lack depth for photos.
 Instead, select 2-3 complimentary colors and everyone wear a variation of them.
 I suggest have two main colors and a third color as an accent or pop of color.
 Using layers and accessories are a great way to get that color in.